ldeso/hugo-flex/README.md

 ### Site-Wide

 Custom CSS and JS files can be loaded as part of the base asset linked by every page.
-To do so, their filenames can be added to the site configuration:
+To do so, their filenames have to be added to the [site configuration](#configuration):

 ```yaml
 params: